a-mhamdi/jlai/README.md

 [![Docker Build](https://img.shields.io/docker/cloud/build/abmhamdi/jlml)](https://hub.docker.com/r/abmhamdi/jlml)

-The repository contains the Dockerfile I use to create an image where students can run the labs of Machine Learning.
-I opted for `Julia` as the main programming language.
+The repository contains the Dockerfile I use to create an image where you are able to run codes of Machine Learning using `Julia`.

 The latest image is built upon every push to this repo.
 Every update is available at [dockerhub](https://hub.docker.com/) via [abmhamdi/jlml](https://hub.docker.com/repository/docker/abmhamdi/jlml)